First Twenty Five Pages

 “Couldn’t you wait until we got outside to relieve your rotting flesh?
 What the hell did you eat?”
 The Last Redhead went on like that through the hospital, in the gas-filled elevator, all the way to the obstetrician’s office.
 Doctor Squishy washed his hands vigorously, as Spermicidal Maniac wrestled, gagged and tied The Last Redhead into the stirrups on the examination table.
 Her long, bare, lean legs were spread wide.
 Doctor Squishy’s eyes fictitiously popped from his head and rolled across the floor.
 Spermicidal Maniac picked them up, rinsed them off and plopped them back into Doctor Squishy’s bald head.
 Blinking and pushing his eyes into place, he still couldn’t get a clear picture of The Last Redhead’s beautiful vagina.
 He made the typical sound a person makes when they realize that their eyeballs were seemingly in the wrong sockets.
 Poulp, poulp; he switched his eyeballs.
 Then, after warming his hands by cupping them over his mouth to catch his warm, moist breath, he gently, smoothly stroked the inside of The Last Redhead’s thighs.
 He reached for the visa-probe and inserted the instrument into her vagina.
 The probe was wired to a microscope that showed The Last Redhead’s insides on a television screen.
 The end of the probe opened up and swallowed her tiny egg.
 Doctor Squishy put the egg in a plastic zip-lock, leaving the probe hanging out of her, still wired to the television.
 Doctor Squishy’s eyes were opened to the point of almost falling out, again, and his mouth was in a te-he sort of grin, as he swiped the pinch-strip, closing the egg inside the bag.
 “Ocher Ichee,” The Last Redhead mumbled through the gross of Spermicidal Maniac’s gagging hand.

-“What, a…my name isn’t Doctor Squishy.
-I just came in to get one of your eggs.”
-Then he laughed one of those head-back, deep laughs, like any psycho on television would do, and took a print-out of what was on the visa-probe, as he ran out of the room, bumping into the real Doctor Squishy on the way.
+“What, a…I’m not Doctor Squishy.”
+Then he laughed one of those head-back, deep laughs, like any psycho on television would do, and took a printout of what was on the visa-probe, as he ran out of the room, bumping into the real Doctor Squishy on the way.
 Ocher Ichee pushed the exit door opened against the wall, and by the time it closed, he was through the door and out of sight.

 “Pimpless Creamore,” she said, just like she always did in the commercials.
 Better Blonder Blonde’s face, smiling, was plastered on the television.
 Spermicidal Maniac asked Blemot to stay while he decided if that one sample was going to be his best.
 He watched Better Blonder Blonde on the commercial and began to question his taste in women.
 Nurse Blemot was looking like the only thing in the room, and they both decided to try another sample, keeping an eye on the television.